 Microsoft 365 Copilot: The Reality

 Microsoft 365 Copilot promises to revolutionize knowledge work.
-After deploying it for 50 clients across 10,000+ users, we can finally separate hype from reality.
+After deploying it in real organizations, we can finally separate hype from reality.

 The Promise vs Reality